-Caution: We do not recommend that the CPU or the heatsink be removed.
+Caution: We DO NOT recommend that the CPU or the heatsink be removed.
 However, if you do need to uninstall the heatsink, please follow the instructions below to prevent damage to the CPU or the CPU socket.

-- Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration on the previous page. - Gently wriggle the heatsink to loosen it from the CPU.
+- Unscrew the heatsink screws from the serverboard in the sequence as shown in the illustration above. - 2.
+Gently wriggle the heatsink to loosen it from the CPU.
 (Do not use excessive force when wriggling the heatsink!) - 3.
-Once the heatsink is loosened, remove the heatsink from the CPU socket. - 4.
+Once the heatsink is loosened, remove the heatsink from the CPU. - 4.
 Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the heatsink.